 “Its now 9hrs since the sting and it still hurts like hell.
 These guys are aggressive and their sting ain’t fun.
 Its not super painful, but it just doesn’t stop.
 It hurts now just as much as it did when I got hit.

 “Steer clear of these nests at all costs!”

 Poachers are aware of what hornets can do, but how about birders?

-Images by Chan Yoke Meng (top panel: top right; bottom panel and hornets’ nest) and Johnny (rest).
+(Images by Chan Yoke Meng, top panel, top right, bottom panel and hornets’ nest) and the rest by Johnny Wee)